Number of confirmed coronavirus cases in Belarus up to almost 70,000

-Protestors on the streets across Belarus are increasingly euphoric, as it appears increasingly likely they may successfully oust Belarus' self-appointed president Alexander Lukashenko.
+Protesters on the streets across Belarus are increasingly euphoric, as it appears increasingly likely they may successfully oust Belarus' self-appointed President Alexander Lukashenko.
 But there is a price to pay for the mass demonstrations that have swept the country: the total number of confirmed coronavirus (COVID-19) cases reached 69,589 as of August 17, according to the Ministry of Health.

 Belarus has been badly hit by the pandemic after Lukashenko refused to acknowledge the spread of the virus and took almost no action to contain it.
 He infamously advised the population to wash their hands in vodka, and “maybe drink a little – but not too much!”

-Anger at the authorities failure to act in the interests of public health is one of the motivations for the popular uprising that followed Lukashenko’s attempts to falsify the results of the August 9 elections that gave him 80% of the vote.
+Anger at the authorities' failure to act in the interests of public health is one of the motivations for the popular uprising that followed Lukashenko’s attempts to falsify the results of the August 9 elections that gave him 80% of the vote.

-Another 82 novel coronavirus cases were confirmed in Belarus in the last 24 hours, 10 cases less than on the previous day, bring the overall number of such cases to 69,589, the country’ health ministry reported on August 17.
+Another 82 novel coronavirus cases were confirmed in Belarus in the last 24 hours, 10 cases less than on the previous day, bringing the overall number of such cases to 69,589, the country’ health ministry reported on August 17.

 "As many as 69,589 people (or about 0.74% out of the country’s population of 9.41mn – TASS) have tested positive for COVID-19," it said, adding that the daily tally was 82.